-Total assets and non-current liabilities as at December 31, 2016 compared with previous quarters in 2016 and 2015
+Total assets and non-current liabilities as at March 31, 2018 compared with previous quarters in 2017 and 2016

-Total assets are lower in Q4 2016 compared to Q1, Q2 and Q3 2016 due to depletion recorded on the mineral property and impairment of Monarch Receivable.
-The Company's total assets are significantly lower than other quarters in 2015 as the Company recorded an impairment on its development property (Cerro Prieto) and recorded impairments on the Timmons shares held in 2015.
+Total assets were higher in Q1 2018 compared to the historic quarters in 2017 due to increase in cash and cash equivalents, inventory and property and equipment.
+The Company's total assets are significantly lower than other quarters in 2016 as the Company recorded an impairment on its development property (Cerro Prieto).

-Non-current liabilities in the current quarter are lower than prior quarters because of the repayment of the Oroco promissory note and portion of the loan payable and the reclassification of the loan payable to current liabilities in the current quarter.
+Non-current liabilities fluctuate from quarter to quarter because of the repayment of the Oroco promissory note repayment of the Credipresto Facility and portion of the loan payable and the reclassification of the loan payable to non-current liabilities in the current quarter.